Mrwatermolen/CSDIY/CS144/week-1/note.md

 What we learn:

-* How an pplication use the Internet
+* How an application use the Internet
 * The structure of Internet: The 4 layer model
 * The Internet protocol
 * Basic architectual ideas and principles